YINI-lang/YINI-spec/YINI-Specification.md

 Sections in YINI are used to organize related members (key-value pairs) into logical groups.
 This allows for improved readability, structure, and modularity within configuration files.

 ### 5.1.
 Syntax
 A _**section header**_ starts a new logical grouping of members.
-Section headers must ALWAYS appear on their own line.
+Section headers MUST ALWAYS appear on their own line.
 ```yini
 // A section header with a simple identifier.
 ^ SectionName